Do you need help drafting a family loan agreement?

 Will the mortgage lender allow it?

-If the borrower is also getting a first charge mortgage, then that mortgage lender will need to agree to the loan.
-Some mortgage lenders won't agree to additional funding from a loan agreement between family.
+If the borrower is also getting a first-charge mortgage, then that lender must agree to the loan.
+Some mortgage lenders won't agree to additional funding from a loan agreement between family members.

 You should speak to your mortgage lender and see if they will agree to offer you a mortgage if you are also securing funds through a loan agreement between family members.